-- First offense for failure to stop for a law enforcement vehicle after being signaled to do so may be expungeable.
+- A first offense for failure to stop for a law enforcement vehicle after being signaled to do so may be expunged.

-- First offense convictions in municipal or magistrate’s court if the defendant has no other convictions for 3 years, except for criminal domestic violence, where the defendant must have no other convictions for 5 years, are eligible for expungement.
+- Some convictions in municipal or magistrate’s court (misdemeanors) if the defendant has no other convictions for 3 years, except for criminal domestic violence, where the defendant must have no other convictions for 5 years, are eligible for expungement.

-- Charges resolved by successful completion of pre-trial intervention (PTI) or the alcohol education program (AEP) are expungeable.
+- Charges resolved by successful completion of pre-trial intervention (PTI) or the alcohol education program (AEP) can be expunged.

-- Certain offenses where the defendant was convicted when he or she was less than 25 years old are potentially expungeable.
+- Certain offenses where the defendant was convicted when he or she was less than 25 years old are potentially subject to expungement.